Please read all of this information before registering for camp. If you are under 18 it is recommended that your parents read it as well.

 When does it take place?

 Camp takes place for one week in mid January every year.
-The next camp will be held from 14th to 21st January 2018.
+Dates for next camp are still to be confirmed

 Where does it take place?